Find office hours for all offices here.

 This may necessitate having keys cut at your expense.

-The law requires that an owner must provide and maintain locks and other security devices in order for the property to be “reasonably secure”.
+The law requires that an owner must provide and maintain locks and other security devices to the property in order for the property to be “reasonably secure”.

 It is recommended that key operated deadlocks be fitted to all external doors and windows.